MESSY NETWORK CABINETS AND THE BROKEN WINDOWS THEORY

-The Broken Window Theory was introduced by James Q. Wilson and George L. Kelling in 1982 and is a criminological theory.
+The Broken Window Theory was introduced by James Q. Wilson and George L. Kelling in 1982 and is a theory from criminological.
 It states the effects of urban vandalism initiated by a broken windows or even - simple littering.

 Your colleague after you, subconscious notices your untidy installed patch cord from before.
 Now the Broken Window Theory comes in place.
-The chance that he will install his cable untidy as well, rises.
-It rises with every single patch cord that is installed in that cabinet not they way it should be.
-In almost no time you end up with cable spaghetti all over, making it impossible to replace or install new equipment without tearing everything out.
+The chance that he will install his cable in an untidy manner, rises.
+It rises with every single patch cord that is not installed in that cabinet the way it should be.
+In almost no time you end up with cable spaghetti all over, making it impossible to replace or install new equipment without tearing everything out, each time!